achinmt89/client-youngm-ifit/INFRA_README.md

-`TODO: MJB - write some notes on the infrastructure design/tools:
+`TODO: MJB` write some notes on the infrastructure design/tools:
 - conda / mamba
 - Gitpod
 - GitHub